warrickball/AADG3/docs/index.rst

 run it from anywhere on your system or add it to your ``$PATH`` environment variable.
 I personally add a symbolic link to my ``~/.local/bin`` folder, which is in my ``$PATH``.

+As of v3.0.1, AADG3 is parallelised using OpenMP.
+You can control the number of threads that AADG3 uses through the ``$OMP_NUM_THREADS`` environment variable.

 You can run some basic tests using ``bin/test_AADG3``.
 Please let me know if any failures are reported.